quasarframework/icongenie/README.md

 If you discover a security issue, please contact us via email: `security@quasar-framework.org`

+## Known Issues
+We have discovered a rare edge case, where the icns file is malformed on some MacOS systems - but only when using electron-builder.
+If you run into this, please help us triage by leaving a report at [this issue](https://github.com/quasarframework/app-extension-icon-genie/issues/73)

 ## Contributing
 You are welcome to join this project.
 Please file issues and make PRs!
 Let us know how it goes and join us at our [discord server](https://discord.gg/5TDhbDg) to talk shop.